vingkan/artheist/_clues/jordan-ds63.md

 - Jordan sold Octavia his painting even though her bid was actually lower than Naomi’s bid because Octavia threatened to reveal that Jordan hates Roberta.
 - Jordan knows Naomi thinks Octavia legitimately outbid her for his painting.
 - Jordan knows Roberta’s administrative access code to the gallery vault.
 - As the original artist, Jordan knows how to tell his authentic painting from fakes.
-In the authentic piece, the striped cat in the bottom left frame has its left pupil (from the viewer’s perspective) looking down and to the right.
+In the authentic piece, the striped cat in the bottom left frame has its left pupil (from the viewer’s perspective) looking down and to the left.